Detroit's Casinos Post $108.2M November Revenue, A Marginal Year-On-Year Gain

 Share On Your Network

-Detroit’s three retail casinos reported $108.2milion in revenue in November, up from $107.4m in October.
+Detroit’s three retail casinos reported $108.2 million in revenue in November, up from $107.4 million in October.

-As expected, the vast majority of revenue - $106.5m - came from table games and slots
+As expected, the vast majority of revenue ($106.5 million) came from table games and slots

-This represented an increase of 0.1% compared with the same period in 2024 and a 0.5% increase from October.
+This represented a 0.1% increase compared to the same period in 2024 and a 0.5% increase from October.

-Sports betting contributed $1.7m, while the casinos paid $8.6m in state gaming taxes and more than $13m in additional wagering taxes and development agreement payments to the city of Detroit.
+Sports betting contributed $1.7 million, while the casinos paid $8.6 million in state gaming taxes and more than $13 million in additional wagering taxes and development agreement payments to the city of Detroit.

 Detroit Casino Results

-MGM Grand Detroit maintained its market lead, capturing 47% of total market share during the month.
+MGM Grand Detroit maintained its market lead, capturing 47% of the total market share during the month.

-The property generated $50.7m from table games and slots, a 3% increase compared with the prior year.
+The property generated $50.7 million from table games and slots, a 3% increase compared to the prior year.

-MotorCity Casino held a 30% market share, generating $31.4m in casino gaming revenue and $565,718 from sports betting.
+MotorCity Casino held a 30% market share, generating $31.4 million in casino gaming revenue and $565,718 from Michigan sports betting.
 Those figures represented declines of 5% and 0.9%, respectively.

-Hollywood Casino at Greektown accounted for the remaining 23% of the market, producing $24.4m from table games and slots, along with $554,751 in sports betting revenue.
+Hollywood Casino at Greektown accounted for the remaining 23% of the market, producing $24.4 million from table games and slots, along with $554,751 in sports betting revenue.

-While casino gaming revenue increased 1%, sports betting revenue fell 37.4% compared with 2024.
+While casino gaming revenue increased by 1%, sports betting revenue fell by 37.4% compared to 2024.

 These results come despite a noticeable decline in foot traffic.
-November visitation was down 3.5% year over year and down 27.6% compared with 2019 levels.
+November visitation was down 3.5% year-over-year and 27.6% compared to 2019 levels.

 The drop in visitor numbers has been observed across most states, with Pennsylvania standing out as a notable exception.